email@example.com | (206) 842.7621

 Paige Pereira Case Management Intern

-I was born and raised on Guam and moved to Kitsap County with my family in 2016.
-After receiving my AA degree from Olympic College Bremerton, I continued my academic career in the BASW program at the University of Washington.
-The majority of my work and volunteer experience revolved around youth work and childcare; these experiences helped me acknowledge the need for social welfare services and motivated me to pursue a social work career.
-So, I’m excited to move forward in my social work journey here at Helpline House and gain experience in case management and overall community-building.
-During my free time, I enjoy spending time with my family, swimming and playing my ukulele.
+Paige was born and raised on Guam and moved to Kitsap County with my family in 2016.
+After receiving her AA degree from Olympic College Bremerton, she continued her academic career in the BASW program at the University of Washington.
+The majority of her work and volunteer experience revolved around youth work and childcare; these experiences helped her acknowledge the need for social welfare services and motivated her to pursue a social work career.
+She is excited to move forward in her social work journey here at Helpline House and gain experience in case management and overall community-building.
+During her free time, she enjoys spending time with my family, swimming and playing her ukulele.